 Because of the sample data, you can choose to edit the given segment or delete it (x) to create a new one.

-Drag and drop the segment along the raw to reposition it, and pull its extremes to adjust its duration/length.
-You can also enter the start and end dates in the card of the sidebar.
+Drag and drop the segment along the row to reposition it, and pull its extremes to adjust its duration/length.
+You can also enter the start and end dates in the card of the sidebar or edit the dates in the spreadsheet.

-If you've deleted it, create a new segment following one of these options:
+If you deleted it, create a new segment following one of these options:

 a) Hover the mouse over the selected activity.
 You'll see your cursor as an arrow with a plus sign (+).
 Hold and drag the mouse, giving the new segment the length/duration you wish.
 Drag and drop the newly created bar to adjust its position, or pull its extremes to extend it.